desenfirman/machine-learning-zoomcamp/.__CAPSTONE_1/README.md

 Target:
 - rain_drizzle: Indicators (1 = yes, 0 = no/not reported) for the occurrence during the day

+Here is the query of the prepared data that we'll use in this capstone project:

 ```sql

 WITH src AS (